swhart22/iw-evictions-graphics-cf/README.md

 git clone https://github.com/swhart22/iw-evictions-graphics-cf
 ```

 2. Run yarn to install dependencies.
 Navigate into this project, then run yarn.
+Note that you should be using Node 20 here.

 ```
 cd [path-to/where-you-cloned-this-repo]/iw-evictions-graphics-cf